casper-ecosystem/cep-85/client-js/TUTORIAL.md

 - `to` - The account receiving the transferred token.

-- `amount` - The amount of supply receiving the transferred token.
+- `amount` - The amount of tokens to transfer.

 ## Burning a Token

-The following code shows how to decrease supply of a token as an owner or as operator with burner rights
+The following code shows how to decrease supply of a token as an owner, or as an operator with burner rights:

 ```ts
 const burnDeploy = await contractClient.burn(